belerico/py_asciimath/README.md

 py_asciimath is a simple yet powerful Python module that:

-* converts an ASCIIMath string to LaTeX or MathML
+* converts an ASCIIMath ex to LaTeX or MathML
+* converts a LaTeX mathematical expression to ASCIIMath (soon also to MathML)
 * converts a MathML string to LaTeX (the conversion is done thank to the [XSLT MathML Library](https://sourceforge.net/projects/xsltml/).
 Please report any unexpected behavior)
 * exposes a single translation method `translate(exp, **kwargs)`, which semantic depends on the py_asciimath translator one wish to use
 * exposes a MathML parser